auge2u/org-onboarding-vscode-extension/README.md

 ---

-**Made with ❤️ by your Platform Engineering Team**
+**Made with ❤️ and partnership Habitusnet Platform Engineering Nexus Team**

-For questions or support, reach out to #platform-engineering or email platform-team@yourorg.com
+For questions or support, reach out to #platform-engineering-nexus or email plugin@platform-engineering.nexus